What happens if Trump tries to overturn another election loss?

 Isolated incidents of sabotage, disruption

-For all the chaos of the 2020 post-election period, Election Day itself went off fairly smoothly.
+For all the chaos of the 2020 postelection period, Election Day itself went off fairly smoothly.
 This year, while early voting has been mostly trouble-free, there have been a handful of alarming, if isolated, incidents of illegal election disruption.

 In Oregon and Washington, someone set fire to a pair of ballot drop boxes, destroying hundreds of ballots (footage obtained by police shows the same car at both sites).
 In a separate, earlier incident, someone set fire to the contents of a mailbox in Arizona, damaging a handful of ballots.

-In Florida, Police arrested an 18-year-old Trump supporter for brandishing a machete at a polling location last week.
+In Florida, police arrested an 18-year-old Trump supporter for brandishing a machete at a polling location last week.
 More than a dozen other cases of election-related violence, intimidation, and sabotage have been identified in recent weeks.

 The FBI and Department of Homeland Security warned in a bulletin sent to state officials earlier this month that “election-related grievances” could motivate people to “engage in violence, as we saw during the 2020 election cycle.”

 “It does appear as if the Trump campaign and his allies right now are spending more time trying to create a false myth of the inevitability of his victory,” says David Becker, a former Justice Department official who runs the nonpartisan Center for Election Innovation and Research.
-“I’m worried about how that could be leveraged post-election, should Trump lose, to create a sense of shock and anger that could result in violence post-election.”
+“I’m worried about how that could be leveraged postelection, should Trump lose, to create a sense of shock and anger that could result in violence postelection.”